Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Apps, features and more

-Ally is integrated with Zelle for easy peer-to-peer (P2P) payments, and it offers mobile check deposit and savings round-ups.
+Ally is works with Zelle for easy peer-to-peer (P2P) payments, and it offers mobile check deposit and savings round-ups.
 Both its checking and savings accounts are interest-bearing.
 With checking and savings, you can do envelope budgeting with Ally “buckets.”
 With the buckets, you can easily sort savings goals or spending categories within the Ally Bank app.
 Ally also accepts joint accounts, whereas Chime doesn’t.

 How Chime and Ally’s fees compare